top of page

 Delivery day operations

-The following details the processes that took place to get fresh food from Barrie’s Foodshed to inside the homes of its most food-insecure residents.
+The following details the processes that took place to get fresh food from Barrie’s Foodshed to inside the homes of hungriest and most food-insecure residents.

 Ordering Fresh Food